AlrightErin27/erinvb-portfolio-2024/README.md

 - **Node.js**: For server-side logic and API handling.
 - **Express.js**: Used for routing and handling requests in web applications.
+- **MongoDB**: NoSQL database for flexible and scalable data storage.
 - **REST APIs**: Experience in building and consuming APIs.

 ### Tools: